ni/nimble/packages/nimble-blazor/CONTRIBUTING.md

 In order to fully test the Nimble Blazor components, consider writing new automated acceptance tests for new/modified components.
 Any component which requires custom JS code in `NimbleBlazor.lib.module.js` should generally have corresponding acceptance tests, because the bUnit tests in `NimbleBlazor.Tests` are unable to exercise/test that JavaScript code.

+The `NimbleBlazor.Tests.Acceptance` project starts a local Blazor.Server app which serves Razor pages that host the Nimble components.
+Then, xUnit-based acceptance tests start a Chromium instance using [Playwright](https://playwright.dev/), load those Razor pages, and interact with them.

 To add a new acceptance test:
 - Add a new Razor file that uses that component in the `Pages` subfolder, with the name `[ComponentName][FunctionalityUnderTest].razor`, e.g. `DialogOpenAndClose.razor`.
 Add any necessary code to initialize the component in a `@code` section in the same file.
 If you'll interact with the component as the test runs, you may need to add other Nimble components like buttons to trigger new actions on your component under test.
 - In the `Tests` subfolder, add a new class `[ComponentName]Tests.cs` if it doesn't already exist.
 Add a new test method in that class.
 Load your Razor file with the `NewPageForRouteAsync(routeName)` method.
 Using the Playwright APIs, interact with the components on the page, and make assertions about the state of the component under test.